THE COMMONWEALTH OF MASSACHUSETTS

 (4) conduct prejudicial to the administration of justice or conduct unbecoming a judicial officer, whether conduct in office or outside of judicial duties, that brings the judicial office into disrepute; or

-(5) any conduct that constitutes a violation of the codes of judicial conduct or professional responsibility.
+(5) any conduct that constitutes a violation of the code of judicial conduct or of the code of professional responsibility.

 The Commission may not investigate complaints of misconduct which occurred more than one year prior to the date the complaint is received unless the Commission finds "good cause" to consider them, or unless there is an alleged pattern of recurring judicial misconduct, the last episode of which arose during the one-year period.
 Some factors which may determine "good cause" include the seriousness of the allegations, whether evidence still exists, and whether witnesses are still available.

 The Commission does not have the power to review the record of a case to determine whether a judge made the correct decisions; that is for appellate courts.
 The Commission does not have the power to change the decisions of any court or to intervene in any case.
 The filing of a complaint with the Commission does not automatically require the disqualification of the judge from a pending case.

 A complaint may be filed by any person.
 In order to make sure a complaint contains all the information necessary for screening, the Commission provides a complaint form.
 (See Appendix E.) However, a letter to the Commission which contains all the necessary information may suffice.
 If there is a reason preventing the complainant from filing in writing, a complaint may be filed orally.
 Any complaint may be filed anonymously.
 In order for a complaint to be docketed, it must allege specific facts which, if true, would constitute judicial misconduct or disability.
 The Commission may initiate its own complaint when it receives reasonable information about judicial misconduct.